freenandes/topo-da-mente/content/music/htrk.md

 ---
 Related to [Joninne](jonnine.md), HTRK singer.

+The albums between ~2011-2012 and 2022 are a bit uninspired and have less experimental traits to my taste.
+Which is fine on a holistic level, but doesn’t energize my mind as I’d like without that industrial-esc styling.

 ## Nostalgia

 Incredibly satisfying to me.
 It sounds like motorized rock with the metals shimmering and the bass filling in the space.
 Also like the sound dirtiness captured in the recording.